 Related term: Processing time

-A pipeline is a set of data processing instructions written in SQL.
+A pipeline is a set of data processing instructions written in SQL or expressed as an Apache Flink job.
 When you create a pipeline, you write a streaming SQL query that specifies what stream(s) of data to process, how to process it, and what stream to send that data to.

-Processing time refers to the "wall clock" time when Decodable processes a record.
+Processing time refers to the "wall clock" time when Decodable processes the record.
+The processing time is assigned to every record in a field called

 Related term: Event time

 A unique identifier for a Decodable resource.
 All resources in Decodable have a generated resource ID that is unique within your account.
+Resource IDs allow you to freely rename resources without worrying about breaking your pipelines and other configurations.
 Resource IDs are short strings of letters and numbers similar to Git SHAs.
 Similar to Git SHAs, you should treat resource IDs as opaque UTF-8 strings.

 A schema defines the structure of the records flowing through a connector or stream.
 It specifies the fields that the records contain and the types of values that each field can hold.